The Royal Visit

 Buwenda Pre-School Refurbishment

-In the summer of 2007 we welcomed a lovely volunteer named Paul.
-He took on the challenge of giving Buwenda pre school an entirely new look.
-With the help of many other volunteers, a few builders and the staff at the school, Buwenda pre school was transformed in just a few short weeks.
-We would like to say a huge thank you to each and every person who helped with this project.
+In the summer of 2007 we welcomed lovely volunteer Paul Tobias to Jinja, who took on the challenge of giving Buwenda Pre-School an entirely new look.
+With the help from other passionate volunteers, a group of local builders and the pre-school staff, the building was completely transformed in just a few weeks!

 Jinja Marathon 2009

-Sunday 17th May saw the very first Great Gorilla Marathon in Jinja.
-The event, organised by 2:09 Events from the UK and a race committee here in Uganda, intended to raise funds for both Soft Power Education and The Gorilla Organisation and raise funds it did!
+May 2009 saw the very first Great Gorilla Marathon in Jinja.
+The event, organised by 2:09 Events from the UK and a race committee here in Uganda intended to raise funds for both Soft Power Education and The Gorilla Organisation, and raise funds it did!

-The day started at 7.30 at the Source of the Nile in Jinja, where the runners started from, for either a half marathon of 21km or a gruelling full marathon of 42km.
-The field was a wide variety of semi professional runners, total amateurs and those who at the 1km marker began to wonder what they had signed themselves up for.
-There was an even mix of half international runners and half Ugandans, old and young alike.
-Our very own Kibii and Venus set off for the full marathon and long time supporter Jackie Smith also ran in the half marathon.
-The beginning of the course was mostly on lovely smooth roads unaffected by the recent heavy downpours but by the time they reached Bujagali runners were getting sick of the sight of another muddy track!
+The day started at 7.30am at the Source of the Nile.
+Runners were on the start line ready to complete either a half marathon of 21km, or a gruelling 42km full marathon.
+There was a wide variety of runners, from semi-professionals to total amateurs who at the 1km marker began to wonder what they had signed themselves up for.
+Our very own Kibii and Venus set off for the full marathon, and long time supporter of Soft Power Education completed the half.
+The course started out on smooth roads unaffected by the recent heavy downpours but by the time the runners reached Bujagali, they were sick of the sight of yet another muddy track!

-As Kibii and Venus crossed the 10km marker at the front of the field, up at The Nile River Explorers Campsite about 30 people were getting ready to take part in the 5km Fun Run.
-Now for those of you who have been here, I would like you to think back to those little tracks around Kyabirwa village and how muddy they became after a night of rain!
+As Kibii and Venus crossed the 10km marker at the front of the field, up at Nile River Explorers 30 people were getting ready to take part in the 5km Fun Run.
+Now for those of you who have visited Uganda, I would like you to think back to those little tracks around Kyabirwa village and how muddy they became after a night of rain!
 That’s right, it was a mud bath!
 They all came back with varying patterns of mud splattered up the backs of their legs and all grew several inches thanks to the mud caked to the bottom of their trainers!
-Hannah, her kids, Sarah, Jami, Eithne and lots of others took part and great fun was had by all!
+Our staff, their families and lots of others took part and great fun was had by all!

 The half marathon finished at the NRE campsite and for those doing the full marathon they had to run into the NRE campsite and then turn straight around and run back out again onto the second loop!
-There were plenty of people there to cheer them on and one Ugandan even ran the entire full marathon with bare feet!
+There were plenty of people there to cheer them on and one runner completed the entire full marathon in bare feet!

-Would you believe they have all just run a half marathon or a full marathon? (except for Dirk!)
-It looks like they do it everyday!
+Looking at the photographs (that Shaz insisted that they smile for, even when running!) you wouldn’t believe the runners had just completed a half or full marathon – it looks like they do it everyday!
 Kibii finished the full marathon in 2nd place with a time of 3 hours 50 minutes.
 The winner finished in a little over 3 hours.
 Venus suffered a knee injury but battled on to complete the half marathon in an impressive 2 hours and 25 minutes.
-We would like to say a huge thank you to everyone involved in the organisation and marshalling, those who participated and of course the supporters.
-We hope to make next year even bigger and better!

 From the Soft Power team in Uganda, our very own ICT expert, Silas, made his stage debut playing the part of the lovelorn Buttons and Drama Tutor James made a very dashing and spirited dancer.
 Soft Power founder Hannah’s, two eldest daughters also looked very cute in their roles in the junior chorus.
 Backstage we had Kibii, not surprisingly, very capably running the bar and Ofono the Arts Centre sales.
 George (from George’s Book Exchange) was a brilliant Technical Manager and he programmed computerised sound and lighting – wow!